raihansltn/raihansltn.github.io/content/authors/admin/_index.md

       - Evaluated, improved, and tested multiple model algorithms for implementation in the Talent DNA™ AskAdinda feature.
       - Researched and developed Large Language Model (LLM) algorithms, pipeline, and environment to support the upcoming project.
       - Researched for Generative AI model using Causal Self-Attention, and Multi-Layer Perceptron (MLP) algorithms within its architecture.
+      - Developed GPT2-based model for AskAdinda, and MiniLM-based Sentence Transformers.
+      - Deployed the model within the pipeline with FastAPI, integrated it with Streamlit-based RAG.
   - position: System Engineer
     company_name: Meta Cyber Brotherindo
     company_url: https://metacyber.co.id/